jimgregory/raspberrypi/how_to_get_USB_audio_working_on_Raspbian_Jessie.md

         }
         pcm.default.card 1  <-- add this lines

-    Save the file and reboot.
+    Save the file.

+ 5. Restart the sound system:

+    ~:$ sudo /etc/init.d/alsa-utils restart

+    You should now have USB audio.